 How long is it safe to wear headphones?

 Health experts tell us that it’s safe to wear headphones for eight hours a day when listening at 85dB.
-The limit prescribed here is maximum – you should get some sort of hearing protection if your job or routine exposes you to 85dB level for greater than eight hours.
+The limit prescribed here is maximum – you should get some sort of hearing protection if your job or routine exposes you to an 85dB level for greater than eight hours.

 Can Wearing Headphones or Earphones cause toothache?